homebridge/homebridge-syno-spk/README.md

 **To use this package on DSM 6, you must have the Synology Docker Package installed.**

-This package will deploy the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image using the recommended settings:
+This package will deploy the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image using the recommended settings.

-* `--net=host` is set automatically.
-* `-e TZ` variable is set based on your current timezone of your Synology NAS.
-* `-e PUID` variable is set to the same UID as the user who installs the package in DSM.
-* `-e PGID` variable is set to the same GID as the user who installs the package in DSM.
-* `-v /homebridge` is setup automatically using the directory chosen by you during installation.

 **Step 1:** Download the `.spk` from here: https://github.com/oznu/homebridge-syno-spk/releases/tag/1.3.0